rhult/MoreApps/README.md

 ## What it looks like

-The CSS is based on the original App Store search listings which since have changed dramatically.
+The CSS is based on the original App Store search listings which since have changed dramatically in iOS 6.
 The good news is you can easily tweak this by editing the CSS yourself if you want another look.
 Here's the default style:

 ![More Apps example screenshot](https://github.com/rhult/MoreApps/raw/master/Screenshots/Example.png)

+If anyone creates other styles, don't hesitate to let me know so I can incorporate them here.

 ## Using it